KalciferKandari/blender_remap/readme.md

 ## Disclaimer

-***I wrote these scripts for personal use only, so if you use them I accept no responsibility for the damages they may cause.***
+*I wrote these scripts for personal use only, so if you use them I accept no responsibility for the damages they may cause.*

 ## The Scripts

 **Backup the project directory before running any of these scripts** because it is searched recursively for '.blend' files and edits them.
-The error-checking isn't great, so if something could go wrong and there is no way back.
+The error-checking isn't great, so something could go wrong and there is no way back.

 ### main_make_dulpi_group_source.py